 Data Length Extension

-As you’ve probably heard, read, or frustratingly experienced first-hand during a 20-minute long firmware update of your device, BLE was not originally designed for high-throughput applications and use cases.
+As you’ve probably heard, read, or frustratingly experienced first-hand during a 20-minute long firmware update of your device, BLE was not initially designed for high-throughput applications and use cases.
 However, BLE quickly became the go-to means of communication between mobile devices and connected products of all types and use cases.
-There have always been best practices and ways to squeeze as much performance out of BLE as possible, but there was only so much developers could do with the protocol as it was.
+Best practices and ways to squeeze as much performance out of BLE as possible existed, but there was only so much developers can do with the protocol.
 For years, slow data throughput remained the bane of many BLE developers and their products.

 Thankfully, the Bluetooth Special Interest Group (SIG) addressed this in the Bluetooth 4.2 Core Specification release by introducing Data Length Extension (DLE).
 DLE is a feature added to the Link Layer that allows the Data Channel Protocol Data Unit (PDU) Payload field to be increased from the default 27 bytes to up to 251 bytes, as shown in Figures 1 and 2 below.
 Each Link Layer packet has 14 bytes of “overhead”: a 1-byte Preamble, a 4-byte Access Address, a 2-byte Data Channel PDU Header, a 4-byte Message Integrity Check (MIC), and a 3-byte Cyclic Redundancy Check (CRC).
 The MIC field is shown as optional because it is only used if encryption is enabled.